jaychen2/BulkPasswordStrength/README.md

 2. Add additional words to the 10000DictWord or 10000Passwords file to customize the comparison.

-3. Place the password list inside of passwordlist.txt
+3. Place the list of the password you want to check inside of passwordlist.txt

 4. After the script has been completed, the password and strength values will be listed in output.txt